 Fields that can't be resolved are null.
 Private IPs (10.*, 192.168.*, 172.16-31.*, 127.0.0.1) return an error - there's no useful answer for those.

-If you just want "what city is the user from?" the simplest answer is: have the browser call it and pass the city into your function as part of the body.
+If you just want "what city is the user from?" just have the browser call it (Pattern A) and pass the city into your function in the body.
 One call, no plumbing.
-See Pattern A.

-If you need a server-side lookup (e.g. to log or gate on it), forward the user's IP via the X-Forwarded-For header that the platform puts in ctx.headers.
+If you need a server-side lookup (to log or gate on it), call the injected location capability from your function and forward the user's IP from ctx.headers['x-forwarded-for'].
 See Pattern B.

 Pattern A - Frontend JS (deployed web app)